arjun-menon/alteza/ideas.md

 * Top 2:
   * A `--dev` flag with supports auto-refresh, using an approach similar to: https://github.com/baalimago/wd-41/blob/main/internal/wsinject/delta_streamer.ws.go
   * A `dev_mode` bool env var that is set, when Alteza is run in `--dev` mode.
+  * Avoid rebuilding unchanged directories while re-building with --watch, unless any ascendant __config__.py has changed.
+  * A `warn` function to log warnings, to be printed by Alteza.
+  * Rename `subDirs` to `dirs`, etc.?
+  * An `after` function defined in __config__.py that gets run after all children are processed.
+  * Installing pip requirements.txt for the site being built.
+  * Maybe: Expose `content` for user post-processing functions.
   * A `--zip` flag that create a zip file of the outputted website, with a special `_raw` directory in there containing the raw source code of the website as well (or maybe that should be a separate option, or sub-option).
   * Also, the `--dev` flag serve the site.
 E.g. see: https://stackoverflow.com/questions/33028624/run-python-httpserver-in-background-and-continue-script-execution
   * Add a trailing `/` slash for Markdown page dirs since: (a) if a Markdown page is turned into a dir/collection of smaller essays, this would allow that change to happen naturally/seamlessly, and (b) since many web servers including the one used by GH pages add a trailing `/` slash to directories using a 301 Redirect anyways.